TheThirdOne/random-sorting/README.md

             1 if x > y
 ```

-This is a common option for sorting algorithms because it provides a way for all
-possible inputs have `>`, `=`, and `<` defined.

-The conditions we will be breaking are:
+And we will be breaking all of the conditions of total order:
   - Totality: a <= b or b <= a
   - Antisymmetry: if a >= b and b <= a, a = b
   - Transitivity: if a >= b and b >= c, a >= c

-This will be done by defining a random comparator.
+By defining a random comparator.

 ```
   c(x,y) = uniformly randomly select from [-1,0,1]